 It’s so easy to believe we will never find anyone better than the person we are currently with.
-My IDateSmarter Program and principles and use of the Drake Equation will quickly dispel this myth.
+My IDateSmarter Program and principles of the Drake Equation will quickly dispel this myth.

 People end up in pain in relationships and yet have such a hard time leaving them.
 What’s up with that?